Syria

 • United Nations Convention against Corruption (2004)

-EU-Syria Bilateral Development Assistance
+EU-Syria Bilateral Development Cooperation

 DG NEAR